-Sex Support Pack
+Sex Support Packs

 The Vitality Rx Sex Support Pack is a combination of several single ingredient, high potency vitamins and minerals that all have their own specific function from increasing libido to improving sexual performance.

-Vitamins: Adrenal Support, DHEA, DIM , Ashwagandha, Magnesium, EPA/DHA
+The vitamins in your pack: Adrenal Support, DHEA, DIM , Ashwagandha, Magnesium, EPA/DHA

 A decrease in libido is often traced to excess stress, which has an impact on the adrenal glands.
 To counteract the amount of stress patients put on their minds and bodies, lifestyle changes and nutritional support can help them restore their passion and rebuild their desire for intimacy.